 There are different definitions for this indicator and I normally use the spread between the 10Y and 2Y U.S. Treasury yield.
 Whenever the spread drops below zero (i.e., the 10Y Treasury Bond yields less than the 2Y Bond) I would get nervous because over the last few decades and business cycles that’s been a sign of trouble!
 See the chart below.
 The spread dropped below zero before every single recession in recent history (shaded in orange).
 Why is that?
 Well, in normal times, a 10-year bond should yield more than a 2-year bond.
 Tying up money at a fixed nominal interest rate presents more risk over a ten-year horizon than a two-year horizon.
 So, if the yield curve inverts it signals that the Federal Reserve has likely gone too far with rate hikes.
-And once the next recession hits, likely 12-18 months ahead, the central bank will have to aggressively lower rates to stimulate the economy again.
+And once the next recession hits, likely 12-18 months after the yield curve inversion, the central bank will have to aggressively lower rates to stimulate the economy again.
 By the way, this raises the question of why the bond market foresees the trouble way before the equity market.
 Good question!
 My colleagues in the Fixed Income team tell me that they are simply smarter than the equity people! 🙂

-Where to get the data: At the Federal Reserve they have a data tool to pull all sorts of interest rate data going back to 1919s (!), see here.
+- At the Federal Reserve, they have a data tool to pull all sorts of interest rate data going back to 1919s (!), see here.

 Forecast efficacy: The Yield Curve signal seems to work pretty brilliantly.
 It’s a forecaster’s dream come true because it provides the trifecta of a good economic indicator:

 - The yield curve normally inverts well before the start of the recession: 12-18 months!

 - There are no Type 2 errors, i.e., the signal never missed a single recession over the last 50 years!